Canto-Network/docs/evm-development/contract-addresses.md

 This page contains contract addresses for ERC20 tokens and Free Public Infrastructure deployed on Canto mainnet and testnet.

 {% hint style="info" %}
-$CANTO is the native gas token on the Canto EVM and does not have a smart contract.
-An ERC20 wrapper for $CANTO exists, called $wCANTO.
+CANTO is the native gas token on the Canto EVM and does not have a smart contract.
+An ERC20 wrapper for CANTO exists, called wCANTO.

-$ETH is an ERC20 token on the Canto EVM, so a wrapper is not needed.
+ETH is an ERC20 token on the Canto EVM, so a wrapper is not needed.
 {% endhint %}

 ## Mainnet (7700)